piercus/toDOM/README.md

 		 /* code */
 	 });
 ```
 see [How to require a sandjs module](http://github.com/piercus/sandjs/blob/How-to-require-a-sandjs-module.md) for more ways to require toDOM

-### Also :

-* Default tag is 'div'
-* toDOM is defined with [sandjs](https://github.com/piercus/sandjs) module manager, so you can use it with requirejs if you want to

-### Contribute
 ## Tests

 run tests